gooblicraft/ITCS102-GR1-PROJECT/README.md

 - Also added Account Id in Username for the user logIn
 - fixing entry and label format in window3 tab1
+- More functionality in window3 tab1

-// Tested by Domanico, Garcia 3:24am comment= ""
+// Tested by Domanico, Garcia 3:24am comment= "Kakayanin"